celerity/celerity-runtime/README.md

 - [CMake](https://www.cmake.org) (3.13 or newer)
 - A C++17 compiler

+See the [platform support guide](docs/platform-support.md) on which library and OS versions are supported and automatically tested.

 Building can be as simple as calling `cmake && make`, depending on your setup you might however also have to provide some library paths etc.
 See our [installation guide](docs/installation.md) for more information.